SmartBP is available both in Apple App Store and Google Play StoreGet the Free App

 Sexual Dysfunction: Insufficient blood supply due to damaged blood vessels caused by high blood pressure can result in erectile dysfunction and loss of libido or interest due to fatigue.

 According to Mayo Clinic, for some people, low blood pressure does not cause problems.
-However, for many people, abnormally low blood pressure (Hypotension) where a blood pressure of 90 (systolic)/60 (diastolic) mmHg or lower can cause dizziness, fainting and in severe cases can be life-threatening, especially if there is a sudden drop of blood pressure of 20mmHg or more.
+However, for many people, abnormally low blood pressure (Hypotension) where a blood pressure of 90 (systolic)/60 (diastolic) mmHg or lower can cause life-threatening conditions, especially if there is a sudden drop of blood pressure of 20mmHg or more.
+Low blood pressure symptoms include dizziness and fainting.
 Conditions that cause Hypotension include pregnancy, heart problems, endocrine problems, dehydration, blood loss, severe infection, severe allergic reaction and lack of nutrients in diet .

 In a clinic or hospital, many people have shown elevated blood pressure than if the measurement was taken elsewhere.
 This phenomenon is also known as "White Coat Hypertension" which may or may not be due to anxiety and experience with the doctor .
 White coat hypertension may lead to overestimation of blood pressure which further leads to unnecessary over medication.
 Another phenomenon called "Masked Hypertension" may show an individual's blood pressure as normal in the clinic but may actually be high .
 Therefore, patients are asked by their doctors to also monitor their blood pressure at home.

 As mentioned above, it is very important to use a reliable, accurate blood pressure monitor that is clinically validated and certified by the FDA, EU MDR, AAMI, British Hypertension Society or European Hypertension Society.
 The dabl education trust provides independent evaluations of accuracy of blood pressure monitors from a number of manufacturers for upper arm and wrist.
 However, note that studies have consistently show that wrist and finger blood pressure monitors are not as accurate as upper arm blood pressure monitors.
 It is highly recommended to refer the dabl recommended list tables to determine if your blood pressure monitor is a reliable model .
+Another great resource is American Medical Association's (AMA) US Blood Pressure Validated Device Listing website .
 In some cases, while the brand name is reliable, accuracy of some models from the "reliable brands" are questionable.
 One simple test that can be done is take your blood pressure monitor to the clinic and check if both the clinic's blood pressure monitor and your device are giving the same results.
 Of course, this assumes that the clinic blood pressure monitor is accurate, which may or may not be true.

-Cuff Size: Choose a cuff size that is right for you.
+Blood Pressure Cuff Size: Choose a blood pressure cuff size that is right for you.
 If you have a large arm, use a large cuff .

-Settling Time: After putting on the cuff, sit for a few minutes and settle down before measuring blood pressure .
+Settling Time: After putting on the blood pressure cuff, sit for a few minutes and settle down before measuring blood pressure .

 Number of Measurements: Take 3 measurements, one or two minutes apart and either take the average of second and third measurement because the first may be higher than your actual blood pressure or the average of all three measurements.
 Discuss with your doctor on what is the number of measurements you need to take and which ones need to be averaged.